Parallel1986/Search-Engine/README.md

 ![Paths section](https://github.com/Parallel1986/Search-Engine/blob/main/Readme_files/2023-10-17_16-38-31.png)

 "Generate" button allows to generate minimal configuration file with empty list of files for search.
-Response limit will be set to current(default value is 5) and engine`s name will be "Autogen Name" as version "Autogen V0.1.0".
+Response limit will be set to current(default value is 5) and engine's name will be "Autogen Name" as version "Autogen V0.1.0".

 ![Generate config button](https://github.com/Parallel1986/Search-Engine/blob/main/Readme_files/2023-10-17_16-38-30.png)

 Next section is configuration.
-It shows loaded from configuration file settings, such as engine`s name, version, response limit.
+It shows loaded from configuration file settings, such as engine's name, version, response limit.
 Also it has a mode selector that allows to change engine`s mode.
-Save button allows You to save current settings to the configuration file(by default config.json) includinf current files` list.
+Save button allows You to save current settings to the configuration file(by default config.json) includinf current files' list.

 ![Settings section](https://github.com/Parallel1986/Search-Engine/blob/main/Readme_files/2023-10-17_16-38-32.png)